Avg: 2.4 from 60 votes

 2: Up ridge crest, staying right of steep faces, then turn left up obvious ramp to huge ledge.

 3: Either continue up the blocky crest, or traverse ledge left and go up the 4th-low 5th gully/ramp.
-Turn left at next large ridge and belay at tree.
+Turn left at next large ledge and belay at tree.

-4: Right and up through small notch, then climb up awkward slabby section to a small ledge system with big exposure to the right.
-Belay at base of chimney right before ledge ends at the SE face.
+4: Right and up ledge through small notch, then climb up awkward slabby section to a small ledge system with big exposure to the right.
+Belay at base of chimney right before ledge ends at the SE face, rock here is a bit questionable.

-5: Climb chimney or face, which soon eases off to a sandy ramp/gully scramble under a huge chockstone.
+5: Climb chimney then move right onto the face, which soon eases off to a sandy ramp/gully scramble under a huge chockstone.
 Crawl under chockstone, then boulder on top and belay on great ledge right above chockstone.
 This is a good feature to confirm you're on route.

-6: 2nd hardest pitch.
-Traverse ledges right from belay, and climb cracks and flakes up.
+6: Traverse ledges right from belay, and climb cracks and flakes up.
 Lots of options here, including a squeeze chimney and some awesome crack and flake climbing.
 At the top of large flakes and blocks, traverse up and left to a belay tree, or belay on gear above the blocks.
+This pitch is super fun!

 7: Up and left from the belay, climb a couple fun short steps with laybacking and jamming to a belay stance in a small notch with trees below the crux pitch.